jamesclancy/SafeCardGame/README.md

 ```

-The end play step should jsut move the player to the Attack step like:
+The end play step should just move the player to the Attack step like:

 ```
     | EndPlayStep ev ->